The Power of Vision

 I raise my arms and shout, but that beckoning man was just a black rock.
 Everything is coming to life in the desert.
 I just tried to wake that sleeping Bedouin, and he turned into a black tree trunk.
 A tree trunk?
 A surprising presence here.
 I bend to examine it, and try to lift a broken branch: it’s made of marble!
 I straighten up and look around me; I see more black lumps of marble.
 An antediluvian forest, littering the ground with it’s broken columns.”

-So writes Antoine de Saint-Exupery of his growing mirages as he casts about the Libyan Sahara in his search for rescue.
-A pilot of Aeropostale mail company, he had crashed his single-engine Simoun on a plateau somewhere east of the Nile, in the middle of the Libyan desert, due to a thick fog bank.
+So writes Antoine de Saint-Exupery as his mirages grow in intensity while he casts about the Libyan Sahara in search of rescue.
+A pilot of Aeropostale mail company, he had crashed his single-engine Simoun on a plateau somewhere in the middle of the Libyan desert due to a thick fog bank.

 Now he and his trusty navigator, Prevot, must walk hundreds of miles through one of the most hostile deserts in the world, with hardly any water or sustenance, so that they may live.

 This is a faculty of paramount interest if one wishes to truly live a full life; the one that at the core of your soul and the reason you were born to live.
-Critically, this capacity for vision exists whether you like it a lot, it is independent in some ways of our conscious control.
+And critically, this capacity for vision exists whether you like it a lot, it is independent of our conscious control in some ways.

 If one ignores it, like a dog with an inattentive owner, it will chew its own leash.
 It will go hither and thither at its own behest.
 But if one can tap into the innate mechanisms that give it direction, it can be of immense beneficent vitality.
-One can achieve excellence in an extraordinary way, in accord with one’s potential.
+One can utilize it to achieve excellence in accord with one’s potential.

 This is true too in our own lives in less extenuating circumstances.
 If we are deprived too long of the core needs we have innate to our body, minds and spirits; we begin to compensate.

-On the other hand, Fantasy is a very close cousin of both Mirages and Vision.
+On the other hand, fantasy is a very close cousin of both mirages and vision.
 One could make a good argument that there is a healthy element of fantasy in both.
 Yet fantasy is born of decadence.
-It is the ‘high’ form of vision in it’s corruption, in the sense of ‘high-culture’.
-Yet it is not reserved for the wealthy or luxurious environs.
+It is the ‘high’ form of vision in its corruption, in the sense of ‘high-culture’.
+Yet it is not reserved for wealthy or luxurious environs.
 It can be practiced by anyone in the world.
 Regardless, when it is pathological, it is fundamentally an escape from reality.

-Fantasy arises when an excess of energy has been diverted from it’s proper use and outlet – from inattention, laziness, indulgence or other such dilapidations.
-The energies turned inward and exacerbate images, desires and relationships to the outer and inner world that are fundamentally anti-social in their final outcome.
+Fantasy arises when an excess of energy has been diverted from its proper use and outlet – from extenuating circumstances, inattention, laziness, indulgence or other such dilapidations.
+The energies turn inward and exacerbate images, desires and relationships to the outer and inner world that are fundamentally anti-social in their final outcome.

 This is the final rub in discerning the difference between vision and fantasy.
-What is the tangible result of the enactment of a given concept in the real world?
+What is the tangible result of enacting a given concept (or image) in the real world?
 The outcome defines the activity you’ve been engaged in.

 Those we often hold up as visionaries and leaders often wrestled, toiled and suffered to heel this capacity for the benefit of themselves and others.
 This often took decades of their lives to accomplish.